-Make a list of all the qualities you would expect the ideal stockist to have.
+Make a list of all the qualities you would expect your ideal stockist to have.
 For example, you might say...

 Or, if your ideal stockist actually exists, define the factors that make them so perfect for you and use this list as a basis to look for similar retailers.

-I would then create another list (I do like lists!) which ranks the retailers in order of your preference.
-If you have any potential 'clashes' on that list, you will have to think more carefully about the order in which you approach each one.
-Hopefully though, this won't be an issue and you can just cheerfully work your way through the list.
+I would then create another list (I do like lists!) that ranks the retailers according to your preference.
+Of course, if you have any potential 'clashes' on that list, you will have to think more carefully about the order in which you approach each one.
+Hopefully, though, this won't be an issue, and you can just cheerfully work your way through the list of wholesale buyers.

 4. Be confident, personal and professional